 Do You Feel “Stuck”?

 Trauma can leave you in a chronic state of hyper-vigilance.
 You’re stuck in survival mode.
-In cases like this, you make experience healing once you start to feel unstuck.
+In cases like this, you experience healing once you start to feel unstuck.
 There are many approaches that can facilitate this feeling.

 What Kind of Trauma Did You Endure?